jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 Updating
 --------

 If you update EXT:events2 to a newer version, please read this section carefully!

+Update to Version 4.0.0
+^^^^^^^^^^^^^^^^^^^^^^^

+If you don't use the event2 API or you don't use your own XmlImporter an Update shouldn't be a problem for you.

+We have modified ``findHiddenEntryByUid`` to ``findHiddenEntry`` in AbstractController.
+With the new argument you can now select hidden records by any property you want.

+We have added a lot of strict_types.
+Please check your extension code accordingly, if you have modified events2.

+We have added Task object as second argument to constructor of AbstractImporter.
+Therefor we have removed all arguments of ``importer`` method of XmlImporter.

+Method ``initialize`` is not required by ImporterInterface and will not be called anymore.
+Please move initialization process into Constructor directly.

 Update to Version 3.7.0
 ^^^^^^^^^^^^^^^^^^^^^^^